thestelllar/thestelllar_blog/_posts/2025-03-21-Not-Before-5AM.md

 p.s.
 Other than this small bummer, I carried myself pretty well throughout the whole trip.
 To be honest, I'm rather impressed with myself!
 Attached some photos I tried clicking along the way.

-Here are some pictures I clicked along the way.

 <center>Trees</center>
 <img src="{{ "/assets/img/laussane_tree_1.png" | absolute_url }}" alt="Tree" class="post-pic"/>